 Die cut boxes allow companies to get more creative and create truly customizable looks — they can be printed with logos and instructions.
 For customers, custom die cut boxes create an experience.
 They can be customized inside and, in some cases, even contain graphics inside.
 Since less tape is used, die cut mailer boxes can also be easier for customers to open.
 The added customer experience makes custom die cut boxes popular choices for higher-end items and luxury brands.

 However, since they are more customizable and can be cut into different shapes, die cut boxes typically cost more than RSC containers.

 Now that you understand the difference between die cut and regular slotted container boxes, you may be wondering what option is right for you.
 When making a choice, consider your:

-Whether you choose RSC or die cut boxes, Custom Boxes Now! can help.
-With over 50 years of experience helping companies secure quality, customized boxes for their needs, we have the large design staff and team to handle your box needs.
+Whether you choose a RSC box or die cut boxes, Custom Boxes Now! can help.
+With over 60 years of experience helping companies secure quality, customized boxes for their needs, we have the large design staff and team to handle your box needs.
 Our 200,000-square-foot manufacturing facility in the United States helps us ensure every box we send is high quality.

 Build your box with us today to see how easy it is to get the shipping and product boxes you need.